 Slaven Moravčević is a partner with Moravčević Vojnović and Partners in cooperation with Schoenherr, specialising in M&A and real estate and heading the firm's operations in Montenegro.
-He is active in different sectors and regulated industries, including energy, financial services, infrastructure, insurance, telecommunications, media and the pharmaceutical industry, and he is particularly suited to handling innovative cross-border structures.
-Slaven also acts as general counsel to the Government of Montenegro.
-Slaven has appeared on lists of leading lawyers in Montenegro based on the research of international legal directories (including Chambers and Partners, The Legal 500 and IFLR).
+He is active in different sectors and regulated industries, including energy, financial services, infrastructure, insurance, telecommunications, media and pharmaceuticals, and he is particularly suited to handle innovative cross-border structures.
+Slaven also acted as general counsel to the Government of Montenegro.
+Slaven has continuously been listed as one of the leading lawyers in Montenegro by the most renowned international legal directories (including Chambers and Partners, The Legal 500 and IFLR).

-Moravčević Vojnović and Partners in cooperation with Schoenherr Bulevar vojvode Bojovića 6-8 Belgrade 11000 Serbia Tel: +381 11 3202 600
+Moravčević Vojnović and Partners in cooperation with Schoenherr Bulevar vojvode Bojovića 6-8 SRB-11000 Belgrade

+Serbia

+Tel: +381 11 3202 600